-College Chaplaincy: Role
+7 College Chaplaincy: Role

-The College Chaplain is part of the main Chaplaincy team of the University of London and is appointed to the College by the Senior Chaplain.
-The Chaplain is an important part of the College community to which he/she makes an invaluable contribution.

-The Chaplain's time is divided between the College (2 days per week) and the UCL Medical School.

-Within the scope of the Religion and Belief policy, the Chaplain will act as the first point of advice and will recommend updates and amendments.
+- 7.1 The College Chaplain is part of the main Chaplaincy team of the University of London and is appointed to the College by the Senior Chaplain.
+The Chaplain is an important part of the College community to which he/she makes an invaluable contribution. - 7.2 The Chaplain's time is divided between the College and the UCL Medical School. - 7.3 Within the scope of the Religion and Belief policy, the Chaplain will act as the first point of advice and will recommend updates and amendments.
 The Chaplain liaises with ministers of other faiths locally and therefore can involve them as necessary in the development and implementation of this policy.